Tim Ross: Architecture and design

-Ross's interest in architecture has led to speaking engagements at The 50s and 60s House Symposium (Museum of Sydney), Home Series talks (Government House), Sydney Design Week, and he is an ambassador for Sydney Open.
-In 2012 Tim became a member of the Creative Services Advisory Committee for Sydney Living Museums.
-Ross spoke at the opening of the London Design Museum, gave the Heritage Council Address in 2018 in Melbourne and was a keynote speaker at the Culture of Lates Symposium in London.
+Ross's interest in architecture has led to speaking engagements at The 50s and 60s House Symposium (Museum of Sydney), Home Series talks (Government House), and at Sydney Design Week, and he is an ambassador for Sydney Open.
+In 2012 Ross became a member of the Creative Services Advisory Committee for Sydney Living Museums.
+He spoke at the opening of the London Design Museum, gave the Heritage Council Address in 2018 in Melbourne, was the speaker for the Griffin Lecture presented by the Australian Institute of Architects in 2018, and was a keynote speaker at the Culture of Lates Symposium in London.

 In December 2018 he launched the "Home: A Suburban Obsession" exhibition at the State Library of Queensland.
+He collaborated with the National Archives of Australia to curate "Reception this way: motels – a sentimental journey with Tim Ross" which was displayed at the Museum of the Great Southern, Museum of the Goldfields and the Museum of Geraldton in 2025-2026.

-He has written on architecture for various publications including Real Living, Habitus, The Saturday Paper, The Smith Journal, Qantas Magazine and The Guardian.
+He has written on architecture for various publications including Real Living, Habitus, The Saturday Paper, and The Guardian.